Date of Award

 Likewise, school systems should try to create stress-free working conditions and eliminate as much stress as possible.
 Then teachers would not doubt their capability and cope with the challenge of obstacles and failure.
 Overall, teachers will build a sustainable competitive advantage, and gain superior performance for future education.

 Cheng, Mao-Nan, "Job stress, self-efficacy, burnout and intention to leave among kindergarten teachers in Taiwan" (2008).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 35.